james-lawrence/bw/README.md

 Benefits of bearded-wookie:
 - can work entirely inside of a VPN; no need to expose anything outside of the network. (requires using ACME DNS challenge, or a custom certificate authority)
 - durable. unless you literally lose all of the nodes and a majority of your entire cluster simultaneously the cluster will continue to operate.
-  - bw does have support for remote bootstrapping, it just not required for normal operation.
+  - bw does have support for remote bootstrapping, its just not required for normal operation.
-- builtin support for custom bootstrapping services. this allows you to lose all a majority of your servers and continue to operating.
+- builtin support for custom bootstrapping services. this allows you to lose a majority of your servers and continue to operating.
   - see bootstrap/filesystem.go for an example. the filesystem example allows you to mount NFS to store the last successful deployment.
 - Lower costs by not needing additional infrastructure just to support deployments.
 - when something does go wrong, bw is easy to repair. just destroy its cache (default /var/cache/bearded-wookie) and reboot the agents.